miklb/permission/README.md

 Permission aims to be a WordPress theme built to get you up and running quickly with the IndieWeb, while having ability to easily personalize.

-Specifically, support out-of-the-box the primary IndieWeb WordPress plugins:
+Specifically, support out-of-the-box for the primary IndieWeb WordPress plugins:

 * [webmentions](https://github.com/pfefferle/wordpress-webmention)
 * [micropub](https://wordpress.org/plugins/micropub/)